 “How Were We Supposed to Know What Was Going On?”:

 There are two characteristics in Romero’s film which pop culture has since developed; the zombies’ need for flesh and their fear of light.
 Today, many zombie films focus on their desire for brains, which does not appear in this film.
-Although this is a relevant change, I want to focus specifically on their fear of light, as although fire continues to be a defining characteristic, the film implies that light itself is somewhat threatening to the zombies.
+Although this is a relevant change, I want to focus specifically on their fear of light, as although fire continues to be a defining characteristic in modern zombie movies, Romero’s film implies that light itself is somewhat threatening to the zombies.

 Fear turns us inward because we don’t know what is happening around us.
 When we cannot locate danger, but know its there, we start focusing on ourselves in relation to that unseen threat.
 We cannot see in front of us, but at least we can recognize ourselves.
 As a result, fear creates an us versus them dynamic between the subject and the danger they are unable to locate.
-The survivors in the film emphasize this through their descriptions of the undead as “they” and “ghouls”, terms which push the undead away from words like human and individual.
+The survivors in the film emphasize this through their descriptions of the undead as “they” and “ghouls”, terms which push the undead away from words like ‘human’ and ‘individual’.
 We can read this as an attempt to classify and control what is hiding in the shadows, as although they can not determine anyone’s identity in the mob, at least they can determine that it is inhuman.
-However, this relationship becomes more alarming at the end of the film, as this mob is finally identified.
-The ending, which I will return to later, reverses this order, as the individual becomes nameless, and the zombies are given identities
+However, when the mob is finally identified at the end of the film, this relationship becomes more alarming.
+The ending, which I will return to later, reverses this order, as the individual becomes nameless, and the zombies are given identities.

 Another way the film focuses on light and dark (or sight and blindness) is by leaving many of its characters in the dark, forcing them to focus on immediate threats rather than foreseeable kinds.
 The film emphasizes this immediacy in a few different ways, the most notable being that only the recently undead return as zombies.
 For instance, although Barbara and Johnny are visiting their father’s grave, their father doesn’t attack them.
 Instead, they are attacked by a random stranger, someone who died shortly before the events in the film.
 The father has nothing to do with the plot, and Barbara and Johnny can’t even remember where his grave is.
 This means that Barbara is only prepared for immediate threats, and she is less prepared with the slow build up towards a threat.